Efforts for health management

 Logo and tagline

-The logo and tagline that symbolize our health management activities are the result of ideas solicited from our employees and their families.
-We use the logo and tagline to broadly disseminate health management measures so that all employees can work together to improve their health.
+The logo and tagline, which serve as symbols of our health management activities, were created based on ideas submitted by our employees and their families.
+We use the logo and tagline to broadly disseminate our health management initiatives so that all employees can work together to promote health.

 “Our Common Goal: Healthy OilliO”